 Always In Our Hearts offers us an opportunity to use our memories, words, and creativity to celebrate the lives of loved ones who have died.
-It is our hope that the crafted hearts project and In Memoriam book featured here will help to provide both personal and public ways of remembering across the Highlands.
+It is our hope that our crafted hearts project, online service, and digital In Memoriam book will help to provide both personal and public ways of remembering across the Highlands.

 For further information, please email firstname.lastname@example.org

 'Always In Our Hearts' Collage

 For Always in our Hearts this year, we invite you to remember a loved one by stitching, sewing, drawing or painting their name in a heart on an A5 piece of fabric.
 Instructions on how to create your own heart can be found below.

 Once you have finished your fabric square, you can send it to Highland Hospice, where will be sewn into a collective piece (like a patchwork quilt) which will be exhibited to the public.
 Further details, including our address, are included in our instructions.